eProsima/Integration-Service-docs/docs/newprotocol.rst

     :end-before: // ProtocolReader end

 Then the method's implementation must be defined.
-The *constructor* will receive the configuration parameters and will parse them in our example.
+The *constructor* will receive the configuration parameters and will parse them in the example.

 .. literalinclude:: ProtocolReader.h
     :language: cpp
     :start-after: // Constructor start
     :end-before: // Constructor end

-The *destructor* will simply free any taken resource and memory allocation.
+The *destructor* will free any taken resource and memory allocation.

 .. literalinclude:: ProtocolReader.h
     :language: cpp
     :start-after: // Destructor start
     :end-before: // Destructor end

-Finally, our example ``checkUpdates`` method implements a query to a WebService.
+Finally, the example's ``checkUpdates`` method implements a query to a WebService.

 .. literalinclude:: ProtocolReader.h
     :language: cpp